Uyanide/dotfiles/README.md

 - `record-script`

   records the screen based on wf-recorder and using av1_nvenc as the video encoder.
-The default codec parameters will generate a fairly large video file (80 Mbps), a later transcoding is definitly required in this case.
+The default codec parameters will generate a fairly large video file (80 Mbps), a later transcoding is definitly required in such case.